Sarath Ratanavadi: Philanthropy

 Ratanavadi has supported numerous charitable initiatives in healthcare and community development.
 In 2015, he donated $3 million to the USC golf program.
 Following the donation, his son was admitted to the university as a walk-on golfer, prompting donor-influence and conflicts-of-interest investigation.
 Ratanavadi also serves on USC’s Board of Councilors of the Annenberg School for Communication and Journalism.

 Personal life

 Sarath Ratanavadi is married to Nalinee Tantisoonthorn.
 The couple have two sons, Saris and Sitamon Ratanavadi.
 He resides primarily in Bangkok.

 Recognition

 In February 2021, he was awarded the Knight Grand Cross (First class) of the Order of the Crown of Thailand.

+In 2025, Ratanavadi was recognized by Bangkok Post in its CEO of the Year 2025 feature as "CEO of the Year: Industrial Growth Pioneer".